dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 ### leftnav
 * header button opens/closes
-* open for gt-sm
-* closed for lt-sm
+* responsive: open for gt-sm, closed for lt-sm
 * close for gt-sm if was closed before going lt-sm

 ### labels
 *  accordion works for labels/extras
 *  default (contacts) shows all contacts, label two shows 2, label three shows none
 *  create label // dialog
 *  edit label // dialog
+*  delete label no contacts deletes
 * delete label with contacts keep contacts // dialog
 * delete label with contacts toss contacts // dialog
-* delete label no contacts deletes

 ### contact list
 * shows appropriate contacts for contactsLabel and other labels
+* shows no contacts when label zthree is picked
 * add contact brings up edit dialog
 * click on contact brings up appropriate detail dialog
 * edit icon click brings up edit dialog
 * delete icon click brings up contact delete dialog
 * contact list item shows all fields for xl
 * clicking on link spawns new tab in browser, or maybe just check it's a link with the properties required (href="mailto:.../phone:")

 ### contact list item??
 you'd think this could be covered in contact list, but not sure what should be done in e2e as opposed to comp tests.